hapytex/django-admin-backref/README.md

  - <code>.get_<i>name</i>_label()</code>: a *safe* string that contains an `<a href="">` to that admin URL, and uses the label of the object as a method.

 For a simple model and for a simple admin, so without additional packages, for the class we have `.add`, `.changelist`, for *instances* it also contains `.change`, `.delete` and `.history`.
 Additional packages like `django-import-export` or special `ModelAdmin`s like the one for the `User` model introduce additional paths, like for example `.import` and `.password_change`.

+The label is determined by first calling `.get_label()` on the model object, if that does not work it takes the `str(…)` of the instance or model class.
+Finally if these raise an error, it will take the empty string.